-3. There are 12 proposed amendments to cater for measures announced by the Deputy Prime Minister and then-Minister for Finance, Mr Heng Swee Keat, in the 2021 Budget Statement.
+4. There are eight proposed amendments to effect measures announced by the Minister for Finance, Mr Lawrence Wong, in the 2022 Budget Statement.
 We invite you to comment on the drafting of the proposed legislation.
 Salient amendments include the following:

-4. There are 24 other proposed amendments arising from the periodic review of Singapore’s income tax system.
-We invite you to comment on the proposed changes and the drafting of the proposed legislation, which will give effect to these policy changes.
+5. There are 15 other proposed amendments arising from the periodic review of Singapore’s income tax system.
+We invite you to comment on the proposed changes, and the drafting of the proposed legislation which will give effect to these policy changes.

-v.
+iv.
 Technical amendments.
-The remaining four proposed amendments are technical amendments.
+There are six proposed amendments are technical amendments.

 GUIDELINES FOR SUBMISSION

-7. We appreciate your support and participation.
+8. We appreciate your input and participation.
 Respondents are requested to observe these guidelines:

 (a) Please identify yourself and the organisation you represent (if any) so that we can follow up to clarify any comments if needed.

-(c) Focus your comments on how the proposed legislative amendments can be better written to make them clearer and to make compliance easier, or on how the non-Budget tax policy changes can be improved.
+(c) Focus your comments on how the drafting of the proposed legislative amendments for the tax measures announced at Budget 2022 can be better written to make them clearer and to make compliance easier; or on how the non-Budget changes can be improved including the drafting.

-9. All comments received during the consultation will be reviewed thoroughly and if accepted, will be incorporated in the Bill for introduction in Parliament.
+10. All comments received during the consultation will be reviewed and if accepted, will be incorporated in the Bill for introduction in Parliament.